KimDa99/Fridge-It/README.md

-# MobileProgrammingFinalProject2023
+# Fridge-It
-this is the repository of the Mobile programming proj. in 2023 final
+This is the Android app for recommending recipes based on ingredients that users have.
+Using APIs of (MealDB)[https://www.themealdb.com/api.php]